 SMI Supplier Diversity Playbook

-The playbook is modular with eight chapters, eight executive summaries, an appendix, resources, and definitions that can each be accessed individually or used as a single tool.
-The accompanying supplier diversity maturity model provides a standard way to measure your program and build goals.
-The playbook is built on leading practices adopted by over seventy health systems through SMI’s partner, Healthcare Anchor Network, along with input and feedback by members of SMI’s Diversity & Inclusion Council.
+The Playbook is structured for easy use, featuring eight modular chapters, eight executive summaries, an appendix, resources, and key definitions.
+Each section can be accessed individually or utilized as a comprehensive tool.
+This Playbook is built on proven practices implemented by over seventy health systems through SMI’s partner, Healthcare Anchor Network, with valuable input and feedback from SMI’s Diversity & Inclusion Council members.

 Thank you,